wwwted/ndb-cluster-workshop/labs/Lab_3_backup.md

 mcm> stop cluster mycluster;
 mcm> start cluster --initial mycluster;
 ```
-Next step is to use recover the data using *BackupId* from above "list backups" statement
+Next step is to use recover the data using *BackupId* from "list backups" statement
 ```
 mcm> restore cluster --backupid=3 --background mycluster;
 ```
-During recovery is running look at:
+During recovery we can follow the progress by looking at:
 ```
 mcm> show status --progressbar mycluster;
 ```